bacionejs/bike/README.md

-# biker
+# bike
-Biker is a side scrolling game
+Bike is a side scrolling game